Renewing your spirit one bite at a time

 • A stand mixer can be used to mix and knead the dough, be sure not to overwork the dough.

-• Next mix in the egg until combined.
+• Next mix in the egg and vanilla extract until combined.

 • Cover the bowl and allow it to rest for 45 minutes.